-- Disgualification Under the Childcare Act 2006 checks (as required). - A record of all checks on members of staff will be held on the Single Central Record. - All new members of staff will be required to obtain DBS clearance.
-President Kennedy School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children. - At least one member of every interview panel will have undergone Safer Recruitment training. - We take proportionate decisions on whether to check individuals beyond what is required. - Any visitor to the school who has not been subject to the necessary checks will be supervised at all times. - All safer recruitment practices at the school comply with Keeping Children Safe in Education (September 2019).
-See Part 3 of Keeping Children Safe in Education (September 2019) for further information. - The school will adhere to and fully implement the Trust's Safer Recruitment Checklist and the processes that underpin it. - When recruiting volunteers the school will adhere to and fully implement the Trust's Volunteer Policy - The school's safer recruitment practices will be reviewed by the Trust alongside the school's Designated Safeguarding Lead on a regular basis.
-Any actions required will be reported to the Governing Body and the Trust. - 97 Refer to our 'Safer Recruitment Policy for further details.
+- 127 President Kennedy School is committed to providing children with a safe environment, in which they can learn.
+We take safer recruitment seriously and all staff are subject to the following checks: - Identity check; - DBS clearance; - Prohibition from teaching checks (where required); - Barred List check; - Section 128 checks (as required leadership and management); - Reference check (two references required); - Professional qualifications check; - Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required). - Verification of the candidates mental and physical fitness may also be checked. - 128 A record of all checks on members of staff will be held on the Single Central Record. - All new members of staff will be required to obtain DBS clearance.
+President Kennedy School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children. - At least one member of every interview panel will have undergone Safer Recruitment training which will be refreshed every two years. - We take proportionate decisions on whether to check individuals beyond what is required. - Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and risk assessed. - All safer recruitment practices at the school comply with Keeping Children Safe in Education (September 2021).
+See Part 3 of Keeping Children Safe in Education (September 2021) for further information. - The school will adhere to and fully implement the Trust's Safer Recruitment Checklist and the processes that underpin it. - When recruiting volunteers the school will adhere to and fully implement the Trust's Volunteer Policy - The school's safer recruitment practices will be reviewed by the Trust alongside the school's Designated Safeguarding Lead on a regular basis.
+Any actions required will be reported to the Governing Body and the Trust. - 137 Refer to our Safer Recruitment Policy for further details.